Underneath the Colours (1981)

 Own it, Stream it, Forget about it?

 Unless you’re an INXS completist, I would stick to streaming this one.
-The two songs I like are two song that are worth giving a listen to and the rest of the album is a solid showcase of what the band was before stardom.
+The two songs I like are two song that are worth giving a listen to while the rest of the records stands as a solid showcase of what the band was before stardom.

 ——————————————————